Kindercore Vinyl: Pressing plant

 The idea of creating a record pressing plant began in 2015.
 Cash Carter suggested reviving the label, to which Lewis refused.
 Carter then suggested a pressing plant.
 Lewis at first rebuffed the idea, but soon agreed upon further consideration.
 They then partnered with Geller and Bill Fortenberry to begin plans for the plant.

 After struggling to find financial backing, the group found a local investor interested in their idea to use plant-based PVC for the records.
 With a $1,000,000 investment, the plant acquired three brand new pressing machines, each costing $200,000, created by Canadian company Viryl Technologies.
 The presses, named “Warm Tone”, are fully automated, contrasting with former manual pressing machines; Kindercore was among the first factories to use such machines.
 Kindercore pressed its first record on Halloween of 2017 and presently can press up to 3,000 records in one day.
-Their focus continues to stay on local music artists of the Athens area as well as national indie bands who are often overlooked in the music industry.
+As of 2023, the plant has been sold by Kindercore in a "friendly foreclosure".